buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialProfile.md

 # IfcMaterialProfile

-_IfcMaterialProfile_ is a single and identifiable cross section of an element which is constructed of a number of profiles (one or more).
+_IfcMaterialProfile_ is a single and identifiable cross section of an element which is constructed of a number of profiles (one or more).<!-- end of definition -->

 > NOTE In case of multiple _MaterialProfiles_, the relative positioning of individual profiles in _IfcMaterialProfileSet_ are defined using the concept of _IfcCompositeProfileDef_ in _IfcProfileResource_ schema; otherwise, only one _MaterialProfile_ is given and defined by an individual _IfcProfileDef_ (subtype).

 > HISTORY New entity in IFC4